 Don’t get intimidated by horror stories about driving in Italy- it is much easier than many people like to paint it.
 Yes, cities like Naples, Rome, or Palermo are hectic, but routes in this post are focusing on the countryside and coastal roads which are much quieter than city streets.

-Even driving in Sicily is pretty smooth once you are out of busy towns like Palermo or Catania.
+Even driving in Sicily is pretty smooth once you are out of busy towns of Palermo or Catania.

 The only route suggested in this post that I consider challenging is Amalfi Coast because of narrow windy roads and lots of traffic during the high season and peak hours.
 If you are a novice driver, you might find mountain roads in Northern Italy a bit of a task as well.
 Nonetheless, go slowly and enjoy the romantic scenery of Italy with your loved one.